jeffbinder/promptarray/README.md

 > The Serpent of the Sea (Sphyrna leucophylla) is a serpent that lives on the ocean floor, and has a long, thin body with a long neck, and a small head with a small mouth.
 It can be distinguished from other serpent species by its long neck, the fact that it has two pairs of fins, the fact it does not swim, and by the presence in its mouth of a pair of large spines, which are used for grasping and killing prey.

-The *rather than* operator has a number of potential uses.
+The *as opposed to* operator has a number of potential uses.
 One technique is to place an empty string on either side of the operator; this can be used to boost or diminish the effect of a particular piece of text on the model.
 For instance:

 > Scientists recently discovered a new species of bison{~ in the United States}.
 Here is a description of it: